rfautier/find_correction/README.md

 # Find A Correction at 42 !

-This script list all peaple who is log and validated / register to the project.
+This script list all people who is log and validated / register to an project.

 ## Exemple